100% Free Consultations

 Emerging evidence also shows that there’s no such thing as a “mild” concussion.
 Some people develop headaches, fatigue, brain fog, memory problems, and other symptoms of post-concussion syndrome.
 These symptoms can last for months or even years.
 Similar symptoms, which can also be long-term, may result from whiplash.
 Both whiplash and concussions can happen in relatively low-speed collisions.

-The problem with assuming your injuries is “minor” is that the insurance companies might pressure you to settle your claim right away so that they don’t have to cover you or even all of your property damages.
+The problem with assuming your accident is “minor” is that the insurance companies might pressure you to settle your claim right away so that they don’t have to cover you or even all of your property damages.
 But don’t fall for this.
-For help in dealing with the insurance company and your accident, contact us right away.
+For help dealing with the insurance company and your accident, contact our car accident lawyers right away.

-In fact, it’s best that you say as little as possible to any parties until you’re able to speak with an experienced Houston car accident attorney.
-You may have to exchange insurance information and provide law enforcement with a statement and when you do, stick to the facts.
+If you are ever involved in an accident, we advise that you say as little as possible to any parties until you’re able to speak with an experienced Houston car accident lawyer.
+You may have to exchange insurance information and provide police with a statement but when you do, stick to the facts.
 Even a simple statement like, “I didn’t see the other driver” could be taken as an admission of guilt.
-If you aren’t sure of what to do or say, know that it is within your right to speak to an attorney at any point.
+If you aren’t sure of what to do or say, it is your right to speak to an attorney at any point.
+Watch this quick video below.

-You may have to report the accident to your insurance company within a certain amount of time.
-Don’t rush.
-Let the claim play out.
+You may have to report the accident to your insurance company within a certain amount of time, but don’t rush.
 With the passage of time, information may emerge that helps your case.
-For example, maybe you were speeding, but maybe the other driver was texting and driving.
+For example, maybe you were speeding, but maybe the at-fault driver was texting and driving.
 You were at fault—but they were, too.

 You may ultimately be at fault for the accident but still have significant injuries.
-In this scenario, you’ll be going through your insurance company for payment.
-Just because a company is your insurer doesn’t mean they have your best interests in mind.
+If this is the case, you’ll be going through your insurance company for payment.
+And just because a company is your insurer, it doesn’t mean that they have your best interests in mind.

 There are several different types of car accidents.
 Here are some of the most common: